evancz/guide.elm-lang.org/book/interop/ports.md

 >
 > 1. **Packages are designed for Elm.** As members of the Elm community get more experience and confidence, we are starting to see fresh approaches to layout and data visualization that work seamlessly with The Elm Architecture and the overall ecosystem.
 I expect this to keep happening with other sorts of problems!
 > 2. **Packages are portable.** If the compiler someday produces x86 or WebAssembly, the whole ecosystem just keeps working, but faster!
 Ports guarantee that all packages are written entirely in Elm, and Elm itself was designed such that other non-JS compiler targets are viable.
+> 3. **Packages are more secure.** Languages like JavaScript have serious security concerns with packages.
+Reports of [stealing credentials](https://www.bleepingcomputer.com/news/security/compromised-javascript-package-caught-stealing-npm-credentials/) and [stealing API keys](https://winbuzzer.com/2020/01/14/microsoft-discovers-an-npm-package-thats-been-stealing-unix-user-data-xcxwbn/) are not uncommon, imposing a permanent auditing cost on all packages.
+Do they add a keylogger to `window`?
+Elm packages can guarantee that entire categories of exploits just cannot happen, reducing auditing cost and security risks overall.
 >
 > So this is definitely a longer and harder path, but languages live for 30+ years.
 They have to support teams and companies for decades, and when I think about what Elm will look like in 20 or 30 years, I think the trade-offs that come with ports look really promising!
 My talk [What is Success?](https://youtu.be/uGlzRt-FYto) starts a little slow, but it gets into this a bit more!